RaPaLearning/gita-begin/gita/Chapter 12.md

 <a name='applopener_167'></a>
-> Let’s devote ourselves to the Lord
+> Let’s devote ourselves to the Lord.